Justification and Sanctification

 The gate was left ajar for me"

-go out and carouse upon God's merciful reckoning?
-Mary loved Jesus much because she was forgiven much, but the soul who looks to Christ's doing and dying cannot be sluggish in doing the Lord's will.
+go out and carouse upon God's merciful reckoning by continuing in willfull disregard for loving obedience to God's holy Law?
+Mary loved Jesus much, because she was forgiven much.
+But the soul who looks to Christ's doing and dying cannot be sluggish in doing the Lord's will.
 Someone has well said, "Luther's theology rests primarily on thankful certainty, and out of it flows the duty of keeping the commandments."

 2. Yet we cannot say that sanctification merely rests on what one writer has called "the slender thread of thankfulness."
 Since the flesh is still with us, we need also to be motivated by obligation, a trembling at God's Word and a fear of His displeasure.
 As the view of God's mercy in the light of the cross shall warm our hearts for service, so the view of the terrible justice of God shall warn our hearts to service.
 The cross tells us of God's abhorrence of evil.
 He will not connive at sin.
 He who spared not His own Son will not spare him who looks upon the call to holy living with indifference.
 And because Christ died and rose for all, there shall be a judgment for all (Acts 17:31).
 Not just the wicked will be judged, but as Jesus and the apostles plainly teach, the Lord will call His servants to account (Luke 19:11-26; Matt.
 16:24-27; Matt.
 25:32; 12:36; 22:11; 1 Cor.
 4:4; 3:13; 6:9; etc.).
 As a follower of Luther's message has said: